arup-group/speckleGSA/_docs/00_gsa_lists.md

 ### Receiving GSA Lists into Grasshopper from Speckle

 GSA lists received into Grasshopper will be accessible through the `General Data` property of the `Model` object.
+GSA lists received from Speckle but originally from GSA will contain a list of references to object ids contained within the list in the `definitionRefs` property.

 ![gh-list-receive]({{site.baseurl}}/assets/images/gsa_lists/gh-list-receive.png)